We recently spend the weekend with Red Carnation Hotels in London – looking at four of the chain’s portfolio.

 The Milestone Hotel and Residence

-Our next stop was another of the chains 5-star hotels close to Kensington Palace – The Milestone Hotel and Residence.
+The Milestone Hotel and Residence was our next stop.
+This is another of the chains 5-star hotels close to Kensington Palace.
 This property has a number of suites and apartments as well as 43 deluxe rooms.
-The hotel has 3 small meeting spaces.
-The Windsor Suite holds 30 for a dinner, The Oratory Room holds 8 for dinner and the Map Room holds 6 for dinner.
+The hotel has 3 small meeting/dining spaces.
+The Windsor Suite holds 30, The Oratory Room holds 8, and the Map Room holds 6.
 When you book a suite for more than 1 night you are given personalised business cards with your temporary London address.
-This hotel strives to give guests the home from home experience, and it has the feel of a grand town house.
+This hotel strives to give guests the home from home experience, and it has the feel of a grand private town house.

 Chesterfield Hotel Mayfair